ngrok/ngrok-docs/docs/integrations/frontegg/sso-oidc.md

     - Refresh the test edge page.
 Under traffic, you will see the message _You have 1 tunnel online.
 Start additional tunnels to begin load balancing._
       ![tunnel confirmed](img/frontegg-3.png)

-1. In the test edge, copy the **endpoint URL** (You use this URL to test the Frontegg authentication).
+1. In the test edge, copy the **endpoint URL** (you use this URL to test the Frontegg Authentication).
     ![tunnel url](img/frontegg-4.png)